-OR evidence of UK student loan indicating the maintenance loan component per month, term or year PLUS personalised confirmation by Student Loan Corporation that loan is also payable to students undertaking a full undergraduate/graduate course or a semester/year abroad.
+OR evidence of UK student loan indicating the maintenance loan component per month (minimum EUR 752 net/month), term or year PLUS personalised confirmation by Student Loan Corporation that loan is also payable to students undertaking a full undergraduate/ graduate course or a semester/ year abroad.

-In this visa category, based on previous experience most applications will usually be processed within 2 weeks.
+In this visa category, most applications are typically processed within 2 weeks.